 Fed Holds Key Interest Rate Steady, But Increase Expected In December

 A day before President Trump was expected to name their next leader, Federal Reserve policymakers decided to hold a key interest rate steady at between 1 percent and 1.25 percent.
-However, analysts are still looking looking for a rate increase at the central bank's next meeting in mid-December.
+However, analysts are still looking for a rate increase at the central bank's next meeting, in mid-December.

 The Fed's post-meeting statement would seem to support that expectation.
 Policymakers slightly upgraded their assessment of economic growth from moderate to "solid" despite disruptions from hurricanes Harvey and Irma.
 And they said the labor market has continued to strengthen, despite a hurricane-related drop in payroll numbers in September.